rkturer/movie-recommender/README.md

 ```ini
 TMDB_API_KEY=your_api_key_here
 ```
--If you do NOT already have a key: Go to The Movie Data Base and create an account (It's free), get your key, follow step above
+-If you do NOT already have a key: Go to The Movie Data Base and create an account (it's free), get your key, follow step above

 ### 4. Run the program
 ```bash